BrushidoArt/Setup-For-Brushido/README.md

 1. Installation of OS Repos/Updates
 2. Installation of Automatic1111
 3. Setting the timezone to CST (adjust as needed)
-4. Installation of Filezilla
-5. Installation of Discord
+4. Installation of Discord
-6. Updating the users password
+5. Updating the users password

 **Pre-Reqs**